 If you have asthma or cystic fibrosis, see your doctor whenever you notice a change in your breathing.
 Although aspergillosis may not be the cause, it's important to have breathing problems evaluated.

 If you have a weakened immune system and develop an unexplained fever, shortness of breath or a cough that brings up blood, get immediate medical care.
 In the case of invasive aspergillosis, prompt treatment is crucial.
-In some cases, treatment with antifungal medication begins as soon as aspergillosis is suspected, even before testing has pinpointed the diagnosis.
+In some cases, treatment with antifungal medication begins as soon as aspergillosis is suspected, even before testing has confirmed the diagnosis.

 Aspergillus mold is unavoidable.
 Outdoors, it's found in decaying leaves and compost and on plants, trees and grain crops.